Klariskao/C-plus-plus/README.md

 Simple projects in C++
-Including personal projects and HackerRank challenges
+including personal projects and HackerRank challenges